openvinotoolkit/open_model_zoo/tools/accuracy_checker/accuracy_checker/annotation_converters/README.md

   * `bbox_csv_file` - path to cvs file which contains bounding box coordinates.
   * `labels_file` - path to file with class labels in csv format.
   * `images_dir` - path to images folder (Optional).
+  * `label_start` - specifies label index start in label map.
+You can provide another value, if you want to use this dataset for separate label validation (Optional, default value is 1).

 ## <a name="customizing-dataset-meta"></a>Customizing Dataset Meta
 There are situations when we need to customize some default dataset parameters (e.g. replace original dataset label map with own.)